gimjb/.github/CONTRIBUTING.md

 - **Fork and clone the repository.** Before you start working on your changes, you should fork the repository and clone it to your local machine.
-You can do this by clicking the "Fork" button on the project's GitHub page, and then running git clone to download the code.
+You can do this by clicking the “Fork” button on the project’s GitHub page, and then running git clone to download the code.

-- **Create a branch for your changes.** When you're ready to start working on your changes, create a new branch in your forked repository to isolate your changes from the master branch.
-You can name your branch anything you like, but it's a good idea to choose something descriptive that summarizes your changes.
+- **Create a branch for your changes.** When you’re ready to start working on your changes, create a new branch in your forked repository to isolate your changes from the master branch.
+You can name your branch anything you like, but it’s a good idea to choose something descriptive that summarizes your changes.

-- **Make your changes and commit them.** Once you've created your branch, you can make your changes to the code.
+- **Make your changes and commit them.** Once you’ve created your branch, you can make your changes to the code.
 Make sure to write clear and concise commit messages that explain what you changed and why. <!-- Todo: Add link to commit message guidelines. -->

-- **Push your changes and submit a pull request.** When you're finished making your changes, push your branch to your forked repository and submit a pull request to the main project.
-We'll review your changes and provide feedback, and we may ask you to make additional changes before we merge your code.
+- **Push your changes and submit a pull request.** When you’re finished making your changes, push your branch to your forked repository and submit a pull request to the main project.
+We’ll review your changes and provide feedback, and we may ask you to make additional changes before we merge your code.

 - **Be open to feedback and discussion.** Pull requests are a collaborative